WAMAAK-200/SnowMountain_Climber/README.md

 # SnowMountain_Climber
-This was made as part of a game jam
+This was made as part of an 8 hour winter game jam

+The topics were:
+- Arctic
+- Huddle
+- Snow

+Although I ran out of time to finish it during the Game Jam, I plan on finishing this project, to include the sprites that I had created for it.